NusaSpot/.github/profile/README.md

 Employs Google Cloud services for efficiency and security.
 Key components include Cloud SQL for MySQL database storage and Cloud Run for serverless deployment.
 Laravel-based API is used for cloud/web/frontend/backend development, enhancing scalability and cost-effectiveness.

-We also create Rest API for our app by using laravel as backend and flask python for our machine learning services we also using CI/CD using Cloud Build to make our deployment become easier.
+We also create Rest API for our app by using Laravel as the backend and Flask Python for our machine learning services we also use CI/CD using Cloud Build to make our deployment easier.

 #### API Documentation : https://documenter.getpostman.com/view/11660174/2s9YJW5kV3